ev3rywh3re/vagrant-swamp/README.md

 * (http://db.wp.dev) - The phpMyAdmin utility.
 This utility is installed so you can interact with the database portion of the WordPress installation.
 Information about phpMyAdmin can be found at (https://www.phpmyadmin.net).
 * (http://www.wp.dev) - Your local WordPress installed.
 This installation is a fresh installation, so you will still need to supply the basic information when you first setup your Simple WordPress Vagrant.
+* (http://dev.wp.dev) - Another local WordPress installed.
+This installation is a fresh installation, so you will still need to supply the basic information when you first setup your Simple WordPress Vagrant.
+This additional domain is added intentionally so that a WordPress multisite configuration would be used in addition to a normal WordPress site.

-The **WordPress** portion of your Simple WordPress Vagrant has been prepared with a basic database and database user for you to use in the WordPress installation on (http://www.wp.dev) The MySQL database, user, and password are as follows:
+The **WordPress** portion of your Simple WordPress Vagrant has been prepared with two basic databases and a database user for you to use in the WordPress installations on (http://www.wp.dev) and (http://dev.wp.dev).
+The MySQL database, user, and password are as follows:

 * Database name: wordpress
 * Database user: wordpress
 * Database password: wordpress

+* Database name: wordpress_multi
+* Database user: wordpress
+* Database password: wordpress

-The **files for your Simple WordPress Vagrant site** will be found in [this-directory]/sites/www/.
-This means that you will be able to directly edit files and install themes into [this-directory]/sites/www/wp-content/themes/ and plugins into [this-directory]/sites/www/wp-content/plugins/.
+The **files for your Simple WordPress Vagrant site** will be found in [this-directory]/sites/www/ and [this-directory]/sites/dev/.
+This means that you will be able to directly edit files and install themes into [this-directory]/sites/www/wp-content/themes/ as well as [this-directory]/sites/dev/wp-content/themes/ and plugins into [this-directory]/sites/www/wp-content/plugins/ as well as [this-directory]/sites/dev/wp-content/plugins/.

 **To Shutdown the Simple WordPress Vagrant**